PoCInnovation/Workshops/software/6.Nest/README.md

 A Put request usually uses both `@Param()` (e.g. find the article to update) and `@Body()` (containing the updated article)

-Using the `@Put()` method and the previously acquired knowledge, write a route to get both the body and the url param.
+Using the `@Put()` method and what you have just learnt, write a route to get both the body and the url param.

-> As always, don't forget to test if everything works as intended before going to the next step !
+> As always, do not forget to test if everything works as intended before moving on to the next step !

 <br>

 ### Step 2.4: Bonus

 A controller usually contains routes with similar routes (e.g. `/user`, `/user/profile` ...).<br>
-With [controller routing](https://docs.nestjs.com/controllers#routing) you can specify a prefix to be applied to all routes of this controller (it would `user` here)
+With [controller routing](https://docs.nestjs.com/controllers#routing) you can specify a prefix to be applied to every routes of this controller (it would `user` here)

 <br>